Whatsapp Icon

 • Connect with others: Support groups, whether online or in-person, can provide invaluable emotional support and advice.

-• Be your own advocate: Don't hesitate to ask questions and seek second opinions.
+• Be your advocate: Don't hesitate to ask questions and seek second opinions.
 You are the most crucial member of your treatment team.

 The EGFR mutation test for cancer not only tailors the treatment plan but also offers hope by identifying the most effective therapies.
 The stories of Maria and John, along with advice from countless others facing EGFR-mutated cancers, spotlight the journey's challenges and triumphs.
 By sharing these experiences, we hope to empower patients and caregivers with knowledge, optimism, and the strength to fight cancer.